 While you’re in the area don’t miss the fantastic Wineries of Wolfville – read all about them here.

 Food to Take Home

 On the produce side you can see Annapolis Seeds, Longspell Point Farm, Olde Furrow Farm, Ragged Robin, teBogt meat and produce and Seed and Scarecrow.
-Suprima Farm and its amazingly delicious and fresh apple juice was a favourite for me – make sure to trial their wares!
+Suprima Farm and its amazingly delicious and fresh apple juice was a favourite for me – make sure to try their wares!

 Don’t miss Big Monkey maple popcorn – maple syrup literally makes everything better! – and Farm Girl Preserves.

 Brandt’s Bees have some great cream and liquid honey beeswax candles.
 Seaweed Soap Company sources from Mahones Bay.
 Carla Dunham Jewellery has handcrafted original pieces you won’t find elsewhere.
 Sister Lotus combines body care products with belly dancing.

 The market features live music most days that it is open.
 Check the official website to find out who is playing when.